freeaks/shooter/README.md

 # shooter
-basic unfinished vertical shooter for android.
+basic vertical shooter for android.
+its status is: techdemo, abandonned.

 feature:
 - colisions